Helping ensure that you are on the correct path helps ensure that you find the best information.

 The admission process is competitive, so the more timely and comprehensive the submission of an application and supporting documentation, the greater chance of a favorable admission decision.
-When a prospective first-year student applies, he or she promptly will receive an acknowledgement letter (be sure to keep the letter as reference) that provides access information to Catamount Gateway (learn more below), the applicant’s best way to track his or her progress and status through the admission process.
+When a prospective first-year student applies, he or she promptly will receive an acknowledgment letter (be sure to keep the letter as reference) that provides access information to MyWCU (learn more below), the applicant’s best way to track his or her progress and status through the admission process.

-Shortly after you submit your application, you will receive a mailed letter of acknowledgement that it has been received by the Office of Admission.
-A week after your acknowledgement letter is sent you will receive an email providing instructions on how to activate your MyWCU account.
-Once activated, you will be able to log into MyWCU and track you application status through the My Application Status and To Do List section.
-This section will reflect all items which you are required or encouraged to do through the enrollment process.
+Shortly after you submit your application, you will receive a mailed letter of acknowledgment that it has been received by the Office of Admission.
+A week after your acknowledgment letter is sent you will receive an email providing instructions on how to activate your MyWCU account.
+Once activated, you will be able to log into MyWCU and track your application status through the My Application Status and To Do List section.
+This section will reflect all items which you are required or encouraged to go through the enrollment process.